nextcloud/all-in-one/migration.md

     sudo docker run --rm --volume nextcloud_aio_database_dump:/mnt/data:rw alpine rm /mnt/data/initial-cleanup-done
     ```
 1. If the commands above were executed successfully, restore the datadirectory of your former instance into your datadirectory: `sudo docker cp --follow-links /path/to/nextcloud/data/ nextcloud-aio-nextcloud:/mnt/ncdata/` Note: the `/` at the end are necessary .
 Be aware if you have changed the standard path of your datadirectory like described [here](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir).
-1. Next, run `sudo docker run --rm --volume nextcloud_aio_nextcloud_data:/mnt/ncdata:rw alpine chown -R 33:0 /mnt/ncdata/*` and `sudo docker run --rm --volume nextcloud_aio_nextcloud_data:/mnt/ncdata:rw alpine chmod -R 750 /mnt/ncdata/*` to apply the correct permissions on the datadirectory.
+1. Next, run `sudo docker run --rm --volume nextcloud_aio_nextcloud_data:/mnt/ncdata:rw alpine sh -c "chown -R 33:0 /mnt/ncdata/*"` and `sudo docker run --rm --volume nextcloud_aio_nextcloud_data:/mnt/ncdata:rw alpine sh -c "chmod -R 750 /mnt/ncdata/*"` to apply the correct permissions on the datadirectory.
 1. Edit the Nextcloud AIO config.php file that is stored in `nextcloud-aio-nextcloud:/var/www/html/config/config.php` and modify only `passwordsalt`, `secret`, `instanceid` and set it to the old values that you used on your old installation.
 If you are brave, feel free to modify further values e.g. add your old LDAP config or S3 storage config.
 (Some things like Mail server config can be added back using Nextcloud's webinterface later on).
 1. When you are done and saved your changes to the file, finally start the containers again and wait until all containers are running.
 1. As last step, install all apps again that were installed before on your old instance by using the webinterface.